A Theory of Saving under Risk Preference Dynamics: Introduction

-We then study the properties of the optimal consumption policy.
-Under general preference specifications, we establish its continuity and monotonicity, and derive an analytical characterization of the wealth threshold above which agents start saving.
-To explore the consumption and saving behavior of the wealthy households, we adopt a generalized CRRA framework.
-Departing from the standard formulation, we allow the level of relative risk aversion to vary with the state.
-This state-dependent specification aligns with the empirical evidence that individuals adjust their risk tolerance in response to changes in preferences, financial circumstances, and prevailing economic conditions, providing a more realistic foundation for studying intertemporal saving and consumption behavior.
+We then characterize the properties of the optimal consumption policy.
+Under general specifications, we establish continuity and monotonicity, and analytically identify the wealth threshold above which saving occurs.
+To systematically study the behavior of wealthy households, we adopt a generalized CRRA framework, in which risk aversion is allowed to vary with the state.
+This specification aligns with the empirical evidence that individuals adjust their risk tolerance in response to changes in preferences, financial circumstances, and prevailing economic conditions, providing a more realistic foundation for studying intertemporal consumption and saving behavior.

-We show that incorporating such preference heterogeneity fundamentally changes the asymptotic dynamics of saving.
-In particular, we provide an analytical characterization of the asymptotic MPCs and demonstrate that zero asymptotic MPCs, which correspond to a 100\% asymptotic saving rate, emerge under markedly weaker conditions than in the benchmark model without preference shocks.
-Strikingly, when agents face a positive probability of transitioning to a lower risk-aversion state, the precautionary saving motive remains perpetually active, regardless of how much wealth has been accumulated.\footnote{Indeed, the prospect of becoming less risk averse in the future induces additional precautionary saving today, as agents smooth consumption across potential preference states.} In this case, consumption grows more slowly than wealth, and the asymptotic MPC converges to zero.
-Importantly, this result is entirely independent of stochastic discounting, return risk, or income risk, and thus represents a highly general property of asymptotic saving behavior.
+Incorporating such preference heterogeneity fundamentally changes the asymptotic dynamics of saving.
+In particular, we provide an analytical characterization of the asymptotic MPC and show that vanishing asymptotic MPCs arise under markedly weaker conditions than in the benchmark model without preference shocks.
+Whenever there is a positive probability of transitioning to a less risk averse state next period, agents retain a persistent incentive to defer consumption, transferring wealth toward these future states even at arbitrarily high levels of wealth.
+This effect drives the asymptotic MPC to zero and the asymptotic saving rate to 100\%.
+Importantly, this outcome is \emph{entirely independent of stochastic discounting, return risk, or income risk}, and thus represents a robust and general property of optimal savings behavior.